Onomichi City Museum of Art

 Onomichi City Museum of Art (尾道市立美術館, Onomichi shiritsu bijutsukan) opened in Senkō-ji Park in Onomichi, Hiroshima Prefecture, Japan, in 1980.
 The Museum reopened to a design by Tadao Ando in 2003.
 The collection includes works by Kobayashi Wasaku (小林和作) and Wada Eisaku (和田英作).

 The museum has become notable on the Internet for being visited on a regular basis by two cats, whom the museum guards have to repeatedly turn away due to the museum's strict "no animals" policy.
+One of the cats, Ken-chan, passed away in September 2025, and the museum has produced a 2026 calendar in its memory.

 Collection

 The museum contains artworks by artists connected to the city, such as Guilin-in Hirata and Wasaku Kobayashi, as well as artworks by well known foreign artists such as French painter Georges Rouault.

 Access

 The Museum is located in Senkō-ji Park, roughly 20 minutes walk from Onomichi station.